-Della Thompson, Treasurer – Della is a certified teacher in Tucson, Arizona and a graduate of University of Arizona.
+Della Thompson, Secretary/Treasurer – Della is a certified teacher in Tucson, Arizona and a graduate of University of Arizona.
 She has been extensively trained in working with students with autism and is frequently consulted for guidance in effective inclusion practices.
 Della has three children, including a teenage son with autism.

 Ken Jacowsky, Director – Ken has been a resident of Tucson since 1972 where, for the past 23 years, he has work as a Vice President and branch manager for A.G.
 Edwards and Sons until it merged with Wachovia Securities which is now known as Wells Fargo Advisors.
 He currently works as Senior Vice President – Investments for Wells Fargo Advisors.
 Ken presently serves on the board of the American Heart Association and is the President of a HOA for a condo development in Del Mar, California.
 Ken has been married for 47 years with two daughters and four grandchildren, one of whom has autism.